 Staying up-to-date with current tax rates and responsibilities can feel like a constant game of catch-up.
 But there’s no need to worry with payroll software.
 It tracks all the latest regulations automatically, dealing with issues from GDPR to Workplace Pensions (auto enrolment) as well.

 You’ll improve accuracy and simplify the payroll process

 As with all aspects of your business, manual data entry means the risk of human error and potentially costly mistakes.
 Under-deductions, late payments, miscalculations – they’re all part and parcel of manual entry.
 We’ve all done it: hit the space bar mid-spreadsheet on Excel and deleted a formula without even noticing later on.
 When all the number crunching is handled by your payroll software, that risk is removed.
 You’ll actually be on top of your record keeping, so it’s much easier to meet your deadlines and make those payments to HMRC in plenty of time, especially with a built-in reminder.

 Your employees will benefit

 Some payroll software offers employees access to their own portal.
 This gives them restricted access to the system and allows them to check details, take a look at their payment history and even book time off.

 Employers are required to give each employee a payslip with the details of their pay and any deductions.
-Make sure the payroll software you choose lets you produce smart (ideally customisable), secure and compliant payslips that can be printed or emailed as well as P60s and payroll reports.
+Doing this manually increases the risk of any errors made, while automating this means the payroll management system can run payslips automatically, sending out secure and compliant payslips straight to your employees.
+Make sure the payroll software you choose lets you produce smart, customisable, secure and compliant payslips that can be printed or emailed as well as P60s and payroll reports.